 Certainly, genetics can play a role in a cat’s personality, but equally, if not more important is the kitten’s early weeks with its mother, siblings as well as positive human interaction.

 Ginger and white cats and calicos

-In addition to the ginger coat colour, some cats also have areas of white fur; this is due to the piebald or spotting gene (abbreviated to S), which is dominant.
+In addition to the ginger coat colour, some cats also have areas of white fur; this is due to the piebald or white spotting gene (abbreviated to S), which is dominant.
 The ginger and white cat is genetically a ginger cat, but the S gene has switched off the colour in certain areas.

 Calico (also called tri-colour) cats have the characteristic red and black patches but with the addition of white.
 Unlike the tortoiseshell, the coloured patches are more commonly in well-defined clumps, intermingled with white.
 As there are two X genes at play (O/o), calico cats are also almost exclusively female.

 As we know, for a cat to be tortoiseshell, it must have two X chromosomes, and male cats have an X and a Y. In rare cases, the male will have an extra X chromosome, making him XXY.
 This condition is known as Klinefelter syndrome, and when it occurs, he can be tortoiseshell, but in most cases, he will be sterile.

 Sources say the College of Veterinary Medicine in Missouri ran a study and established the incidence of male tortoiseshell cats is 1 in every 3,000, I have been unable to find the study; however, Robinson’s Genetics For Cat Breeders and Veterinarians also states a frequency of 1 in every 3,000 which backs up this claim.

 Along with the distinctive ginger coat colour, all ginger cats display the tabby pattern and have the characteristic M on their forehead.
 Therefore, the full name for a ginger cat should be a ginger tabby.